Sermon #11 John’s Gospel

 · It is the description of him who died, and was buried, and rose again that he might be Lord of both the living and the dead.

-· It is the description of him who is, at this moment, seated on the right hand of the majesty on high, ruling with absolute sway over everything that wriggles and writhes in the whole universe, ruling in calm repose (Numbers 23:9).
+· It is the description of him who is, at this moment, seated on the right hand of the majesty on high, ruling with absolute sway over everything that wriggles and writhes in the whole universe, ruling in calm repose. — “He couched, he lay down as a lion, and as a great lion: who shall stir him up?
+Blessed is he that blesseth thee, and cursed is he that curseth thee” (Num.
+23:9).

-· It is the description of him whose very words are spirit and life.
+· It is the description of him whose words are spirit and they are life.

 · It is the description of him who, by the sacrifice of himself, has put away our sins and has “made us meet to be partakers of the inheritance of the saints in light.”